riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ## 5 Summary
 In summary, we learned how to load data using both the **Astra Data Loader** and the **Astra Shell with DSBulk**.
 The **Astra Data Loader** is good for small sets of test or experimental data while the **Astra Shell with DSBulk** can handle larger sets of data that may need some time to load.

+The following examples and data are taken from the free [Introduction to Machine Learning Workshop](https://github.com/datastaxdevs/workshop-introduction-to-machine-learning/blob/cedrick-cli/README.md).
+If you want to go deeper, click the link to experience to full workshop up on GitHub.

 If you liked this guide and want to learn more, click the link in the **Recommended Guides** section below to learn about using `CRUD` operations to create, read, update, and delete data.